joabe10/crypto-dashboard/README.md

 ### Data mapping:

-I used in the code the map() method to iterate over arrays and render dynamic content.
+I used map() method to iterate over arrays and render dynamic content.
 For instance, the code dynamically renders currency options and news articles by mapping over the currencies array and the articles array, respectively.
 By utilizing data mapping, the code can generate repetitive UI elements efficiently and flexibly based on the available data.

 ### Code organization and modularity: